redionxhepa/A-large-scale-analysis-of-images-on-4chan-using-face-recognition/README.md

 ```
 python readTheEntities.py --input --output
 ```
-The input if the dataset path and the output is the file where you want to save the compiled list of names.
+The input is the dataset path and the output is the file where you want to save the compiled list of names.